Skip to main content

 Technical Analysis

-CVE-2026-32941 affects BishopFox's Sliver command and control (C2) framework, specifically versions 1.7.3 and earlier.
-Sliver uses a custom WireGuard netstack and mTLS for secure communication between the server and implants.
-The vulnerability arises from the way the Sliver server processes incoming messages: the socketReadEnvelope and socketWGReadEnvelope functions read a 4-byte length prefix from attacker-controlled input to determine memory allocation size.
-The ServerMaxMessageSize parameter allows single allocations up to approximately 2 GiB.
-An attacker who has valid credentials or controls a compromised implant can exploit this by sending maliciously crafted length prefixes over up to 128 concurrent yamux streams within a single connection.
-This can cause the server to attempt allocating roughly 256 GiB of memory, overwhelming system resources and triggering an out-of-memory kill by the operating system.
-This results in a crash of the Sliver server, terminating all active implant sessions and potentially impacting other processes on the same host due to resource exhaustion.
-The implant-side readers share the same flawed pattern but lack any upper-bound checks, making implants themselves vulnerable to similar memory exhaustion attacks.
-At the time of disclosure, no patch or fix has been released.
-The vulnerability is classified under CWE-770 (Allocation of Resources Without Limits or Throttling) and CWE-789 (Uncontrolled Memory Allocation).
-The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond valid credentials, no user interaction, and high impact on availability.
-No known exploits are reported in the wild yet.
+CVE-2026-32941 is a resource exhaustion vulnerability in the Sliver command and control (C2) framework developed by BishopFox, specifically affecting versions 1.7.3 and earlier.
+Sliver uses a custom WireGuard network stack and mTLS for secure communication between implants and the C2 server.
+The vulnerability arises from the way the server processes incoming messages: the socketReadEnvelope and socketWGReadEnvelope functions parse a 4-byte length prefix from attacker-controlled input to determine memory allocation size.
+The ServerMaxMessageSize parameter allows single allocations of up to approximately 2 GiB.
+An attacker or a compromised implant with valid credentials can exploit this by sending maliciously crafted length prefixes across up to 128 concurrent yamux streams per connection.
+This can cause the server to attempt to allocate roughly 256 GiB of memory, overwhelming system resources and triggering an out-of-memory (OOM) kill by the operating system.
+This results in the Sliver server crashing, terminating all active implant sessions and potentially impacting other processes on the same host due to resource starvation.
+The same unchecked allocation pattern exists on the implant side, where no upper-bound checks are enforced, making implants vulnerable to similar OOM conditions.
+At the time of disclosure, no patches or fixes have been released.
+The vulnerability requires valid credentials to exploit but does not require user interaction, and the attack can be performed remotely over the network.
+The CVSS 4.0 base score is 5.7 (medium severity), reflecting the moderate ease of exploitation combined with significant availability impact but limited confidentiality or integrity impact.

 Potential Impact